strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 The deployment script is the only recommended option for configuring Windows 7 devices because the required settings are not configurable via policy.
 You can also use the deployment script to configure Windows 10 devices (although many customers choose to use policy instead for reasons described in the next section).

-Use a software distribution system such as System Center Configuration Manager to distribute the Upgrade Readiness deployment script at scale.
-For more information, see [NEEDLINK TO NEW UPDATE READINESS SCRIPT](https://blogs.technet.microsoft.com/upgradeanalytics/2016/09/20/new-version-of-the-upgrade-analytics-deployment-script-available/) on the Upgrade Readiness blog.
+Use a software distribution system such as System Center Configuration Manager to distribute the Desktop Analytics deployment script at scale.
+For more information, see [NEEDLINK TO NEW Desktop Analytics SCRIPT](https://blogs.technet.microsoft.com/upgradeanalytics/2016/09/20/new-version-of-the-upgrade-analytics-deployment-script-available/) on the Desktop Analytics blog.
 For information on how to deploy PowerShell scripts by using Microsoft Intune, see [Manage PowerShell scripts in Intune for Windows 10 devices](https://docs.microsoft.com/intune/intune-management-extension).

 ### Enrolling Windows 10 devices at scale by using policy